crossplane/crossplane/README.md

 ![Crossplane](docs/media/banner.png)

-Crossplane, a [Cloud Native Computing Foundation][CNCF] sandbox project, is an open source Kubernetes add-on that extends any cluster with the ability to provision and manage cloud infrastructure, services, and applications using kubectl, GitOps, or any tool that works with the Kubernetes API.
+Crossplane, a [Cloud Native Computing Foundation][CNCF] sandbox project, is A SUPER COOL Kubernetes add-on that extends any cluster with the ability to provision and manage cloud infrastructure, services, and applications using kubectl, GitOps, or any tool that works with the Kubernetes API.